-Moreover, the viability studies that the PPP Law provides for must include the:
+Moreover, the viability studies that the PPP Law provides for must include:

-- necessary goods and assets (including real property) for developing the project;
+- the necessary goods and assets (including real property) for developing the project;

-- necessary permits, licences and authorisations for developing the project;
+- the necessary permits, licences and authorisations for developing the project;

-- social, legal, economic, financial and environmental feasibility; and
+- a social, legal, economic, financial and environmental feasibility; and

-- a financial analysis on the convenience of developing the project through the PPP scheme compared to other models of project financing.4
+- a financial analysis on the convenience of developing the project through the PPP scheme compared to other models of project financing.7

 Bidding and award procedure